Frequently Asked Questions

 What reporting do you do?

-I’ll send you a monthly ranking report of your keywords.
-It’s an easy to read document that clearly shows if your keywords have gone up or down.
+I’ll send you a monthly ranking report of your keywords, traffic from search engines and number of leads.
+It’s an easy to read document that clearly shows how you’re progressing.

 These are SEO techniques conducted on the target website.
 This may be in the form of correct page titles, meta description, targeted content and image optimisation.

-What is the difference between Google organic listings, Google ads and Google places results?
+What is the difference between Google organic listings, Google ads and Google My Business results?

 What are ‘Keywords’?

 This term is used to describe a targeted word that the website is hoping to rank for in Google.
 For example, if you owned a plumbing company in Brisbane, a good keyword for you would be ‘plumber Brisbane’.
 You would want to rank highly for this term and get more customers who are typing this into Google.

 These are business listings that are usually at the top of a Google search page.
 Each listing is usually given an ‘A, B, C,’ etc listing and this corresponds to a pin on map which is on the right hand side.
 These listings are important for local business searches.